Jan Jambon

-Jan Jambon (born 26 April 1960 in Genk) is a Belgian politician of the New Flemish Alliance (N-VA) who has been serving as Minister-President of Flanders since 2019.
+Johan "Jan" Martin Jozef Jambon (born 26 April 1960) is a Belgian businessman and politician of the New Flemish Alliance (N-VA) who has been serving as a Deputy Prime Minister and as the Minister of Finance, Pensions, National Lottery and Federal Culture Institutions in the De Wever Government since february 2025.
+Before that, he served as Minister-President of Flanders from 2019 to 2024.
 He replaced Kris Peeters as a member of the Belgian Chamber of Representatives in 2007.
 The N-VA was, at that time, partnered with the Christian-Democratic and Flemish party.
-In June 2010 and May 2014 he was re-elected on an N-VA list.
+In June 2010 and May 2014, he was re-elected on an N-VA list.

 He became mayor of Brasschaat in 2013 after his party won the local elections in 2012.
 In November 2014, he was replaced as acting mayor by Koen Verberck (also N-VA), after joining the new Federal Government.

-In October 2014 he became Deputy Prime Minister and Minister of the Interior and Security, charged with the direction of public buildings, in the Michel Government.
+In October 2014, he became Deputy Prime Minister and Minister of the Interior and Security, charged with the direction of public buildings, in the Michel Government.
 Jambon remained in this position until the government fell in December 2018.

-In 2019, he becomes the new Flemish minister-president of the Jambon government.
+In 2019, he became the new Flemish Minister-President of the Jambon government.
 He is also the mayor of the municipality of Brasschaat.
+Jambon stepped down as Minister-President with the formation of the Diependaele Government, following the 2024 regional election.

+Early life and career

+Jan Jambon was born in Genk in April 1960.
+He received his secondary education at the Catholic Sint-Jan Berchmanscollege in Genk.
+He then pursued a degree in computer science at the Vrije Universiteit Brussel, followed by a Master of Business Administration (MBA) at the University of Antwerp.

+Between 1984 and 1992, Jambon worked as an account manager at IBM.
+From 1993 to 1996, he served as administrative manager of the Team SD Worx–Protime professional cycling team.
+He later joined the media group Corelio (now part of Mediahuis), publisher of De Standaard, Het Nieuwsblad, and Het Volk, where he held the positions of regional director and head of customer service in Antwerp.

+In 2002, he transitioned to the financial sector, becoming general manager of the Bank Card Company, the issuer of VISA and MasterCard credit cards in Belgium.